 It is important that the Mediterranean diet does not even exclude pastries and sweets, but it is better, of course, to minimize them in the diet.

 The Mediterranean diet is probably the only one that has proven its effectiveness and is scientifically based, so it can be recommended as a permanent nutrition system.

-However, don't change your eating habits too drastically.
-Especially if the diet was not distinguished by thoughtfulness and lightness.
+However, you shouldn't change your eating habits too drastically, especially if the diet is not distinguished by thoughtfulness and lightness.
 To begin with, it is worth giving up sweets and products containing hidden salt and sugar - sauces, juices and yogurts with additives.

 The next step is to increase the amount of vegetables and fruits by adding them to every meal.
 Along the way, it is worth reducing the consumption of red meat (especially processed) and pastries.
 But you can eat fish often and as much as you like.

 As practice has shown, it is not difficult to follow the principles of the Mediterranean diet.
 The main thing is to introduce them gradually and not fall into fanaticism.

 In general, the Mediterranean diet is not a diet, but a style of eating that can be followed, not only living in the Mediterranean.
 You just need to follow some simple principles and remember that food can and should be both tasty and healthy.

 And now let's look into the basement of this pyramid.
 We can see happy Mediterranean people dining with family, walking and playing sports.

 What did the authors mean by this?
 Two things: move more and never eat alone.
 Yes, this is really important.
 No diet will help a person who spends the whole day lying on the couch and eating fresh vegetables in front of the TV.

 So, eat healthy Mediterranean food with your family and friends, dance and play football, and may the force be with you!